 The components have been defined based on domain analysis and are intended to be comprehensive in their coverage of the incident management area.
-The analysis is based on academic and practitioner literature search and authors' interactions with incident management practitioners and researchers at a number of direct meetings, workshops, conferences and homeland security exercises over past several years.
-Authors have also participated in the development of incident management simulations in collaboration with other researchers.
+The analysis is based on academic and practitioner literature search and authors' interactions with incident management practitioners and researchers at a number of direct meetings,

-The simulation subsystem will contain a number of components within each of the groups shown in Figure 2.
+The simulation subsystem will contain a number of components within each of the groups shown in figure 2.
 The individual components will execute a model of an aspect of the incident or response and will interact with other components based on the scenario.
 The components will also interact with the data servers and will be controlled by the simulation federation management.
-A data server will be included for Geographical Information Systems (GIS) data.
+The data servers will include one for Geographical Information Systems (GIS) data.
 Such data will be used as input to simulation components and for visualization of simulation outputs.
 All the interactions will go through the simulation communications integration infrastructure.